-A regular speaker at conferences and shows, Graham most recently spoke at the MI Expo at the Emirates Stadium in London, with a talk entitled ‘Strike a chord!
-How to wow your customers on the high street and online’.
+A regular speaker at conferences and shows, Graham most recently spoke at International Jewellery London (IJL) at Olympia with a session entitled ‘Jewel Fuel: How to Wow Your Customers on the High Street and Online’.

 He has also given seminars on creating great retail website content at the big retail trade shows Spring Fair and Autumn Fair, and a discussion on the future of Co-ops at the 2013 Co-operatives UK National Retail Consumer Conference.

 Graham has built up an extensive network of retail-related contacts, including key influencers within a number of large or expanding store groups, and over 2,100 followers on professional network LinkedIn, ensuring that he is well plugged in to all that is happening in the retail industry.